Xuanxue: History

 Xuanxue arose after the Han dynasty (206 BCE-220 CE) in early Medieval China.
 It is mainly represented by a few scholars, namely Wang Bi (226-249), He Yan (d.
 249), Xiang Xiu (223?-300), Guo Xiang (d.
 312) and Pei Wei (267-300).
 In general, these scholars sought to reinterpret the social and moral understanding of Confucianism in ways to make it more compatible with Taoist philosophy.
 Xuanxue philosophers of the Han dynasty were concerned with restoring unity and harmony to the land, not by condemning the teachings of the sages, but by interpreting them in new ways.
 Xuanxue thinkers thereby developed their theories by reinterpreting the relationship between Taoist and Confucian texts through an appreciation of their common themes.
 Through this syncretic movement, the "Way of Mysterious Learning" (Xuanxue) emerged.
+These post-Han Confucians saw Han Confucianism as restrictive and out of touch with ordinary society, and sought to incorporate Taoist ideas of natural human behaviour.
+However, such scholars did not agree on how this incorporation was to be accomplished: some argued that morality came from nature and should be aligned with nature; others argued that it was natural to bypass morality and follow nature directly; another group argued that morality itself was nature and simply needed to be purified from the hypocritical use of Confucianism to restrict individuality.
+Xuanxue constitutes a major stage in the development of Confucianism as some of their commentaries became standard interpretations of Confucianism during the Tang period.

 Two influential Xuanxue scholars were Wang Bi and Guo Xiang, editors and leading commentators on the Daodejing and Zhuangzi, respectively.
 For instance, the Daodejing exists in two received versions named after the commentaries.
 While the "Heshang Gong version" explains textual references to Daoist meditation, the "Wang Bi version" does not.
 Richard Wilhelm said the Wang Bi commentary changed the Daodejing "from a compendiary of magical meditation to a collection of free philosophical aperçus."

 One of the major defining features of Zhengshi Xuanxue is the "Pure Conversation" (清談) gatherings that took place among political and intellectual elites from the 3rd century onward, through which intellectuals questioned tradition and shared their ideas during the Wei-Jin and Six Dynasties periods.
 These sessions were transformed versions of the more politically charged "Pure Criticism" (清議) protests of the later Han, which were, in turn, continuations of political remonstration practices.
 Much of Xuanxue had become divorced from the realities of life and afforded an escape from it.

 During the 5th-century CE, Xuanxue formed a part of the official curriculum at the Guozijian, together with Rú (Confucian learning), Literature, and History.
 Although Xuanxue does not represent one monolithic school of thought, it does encompass a broad range of philosophical positions.